dfreeman500/City-data/README.md

 * City data scraped from https://www.wikipedia.org/

 # Glitches
-* Some browsers may not always present the updated csv file for download from the link provided in flask web app.
+* In the Flask app, some browsers (i.e. MS Edge) may not always present the updated csv file for download from the link provided despite use of send_file( ,cache_timeout).
 However, the updated .csv file will be available in /city_data.csv